OK, Doomers! The Climate Generation Has Arrived

 The climate generation is crafting its own emboldening story about itself, not just listening to the stories that older generations are telling about them.
 They are rejecting the story of doom and gloom, the story of self-erasure, and the story of succumbing to myths of powerlessness and consumable happiness.
 Instead they are manifesting what is desirable about living in a climate-changed world.
 The climate generation is poised to organize and effect real change, and they will have tools the rest of us have never thought of to build a world they deserve.
 The least we can do is not get in their way.

 Sarah Jaquette Ray has been leading college environmental studies programs for ten years and is professor of environmental studies at Humboldt State University in Arcata, California.
-She is author of The Ecological Other: American Exclusion in American Culture (Arizona, 2013), and recently co-edited Latinx Environmentalisms: Place, Justice, and the Decolonial (Temple, 2019).
-Her forthcoming book A Field Guide to Climate Anxiety: How to Keep Your Cool on a Warming Planet (California) is an existential toolkit for the climate generation.
+She is author of The Ecological Other: American Exclusion in American Culture (University of Arizona Press, 2013) and recently co-edited Latinx Environmentalisms: Place, Justice, and the Decolonial (Temple University Press, 2019).
+Her forthcoming book A Field Guide to Climate Anxiety: How to Keep Your Cool on a Warming Planet (University of California Press) is an existential toolkit for the climate generation.
 It comes out this Earth Day.
 Website.
 Twitter.
 Contact.